kivy/kivy/doc/sources/index.rst

 We recommend that you get started with :ref:`installation` and then head over to the :ref:`quickstart` document.
-Besides the quickstart, there is also a more detailed :ref:`architecture overview` and a :ref:`tutorial` that shows how to create an application with Kivy.
+Besides the quickstart, there is also a more detailed :ref:`architecture`.

-We also have a list of :ref:`frequently asked questions`.
+We also have a list of :ref:`faq`.

-If you want to contribute to Kivy, make sure to read :ref:`contribute`.
+If you want to contribute to Kivy, make sure to read :ref:`contributing`.

 .. include:: contents.rst.inc